 - White or dark chocolate chips

 Step 2: Chop your apple into small pieces.
-In a medium bowl, add the wet ingredient sand diced apples.
+Add the wet ingredients to a medium bowl, including the egg, non-dairy milk, vanilla extract, oil, and diced apples.
 Diced apples are best because they blend into every bite.
 Mix well.

 Step 3: Pour the wet ingredients into the dry ingredients and mix gently.

-Step 4: Put muffin liners into a muffin tin and fill each about ¾ full with the muffin batter.
-I really prefer to use parchment paper muffin liners because the muffins don't stick to the paper.
-Optional: top with coarse sugar.
+Step 5: Put muffin liners into a muffin tin and fill each about 3/4 full for regular tops and full for dome tops.
+I prefer using parchment paper muffin liners because the muffins don’t stick to them.
+Optional: top each muffin with a sprinkle of coarse sugar.

-Step 6: Carefully remove the muffins from the oven to a cooling rack.
+Step 7: Carefully remove the muffins from the oven to a cooling rack.
+I do this with a butter knife.
+I slip it alongside the muffin and then gently lift it out of the pan.

 Whitney L., Pinterest User